 Nia Nal (Nicole Maines) – Supergirl

 Representation within the superhero genre has always been scarce on the big screen, but in recent years, television has been proudly flying the LGBTQ+ flag with various queer heroes such as Anissa Pierce (Nafessa Williams), John Constantine (Matt Ryan) and both iterations of Batwoman (Ruby Rose, Javicia Leslie), all from DC’s Arrowverse.
-Nicole Maines joined the universe in 2018 as Nia Nal on Supergirl from 2018-2021, making history in the process as the first trans superhero on TV.
+Nicole Maines joined the universe as Nia Nal on Supergirl from 2018-2021, making history in the process as the first trans superhero on TV.
 In a conversation with GAY TIMES, Maines said it was a “major” moment for trans representation to see a trans person “standing in line” with heroes such as Supergirl, Batwoman and The Flash.
 Here’s hoping it paves the way for more trans visibility on the small and big screen.

 Nomi Marks (Jamie Clayton) – Sense8